Vapour recovery at service stations

 The EPA is continuing to manage non-compliant VR sites and support councils in the transition process until 30 June, 2017.

-VR training workshops – second round registration now open
+VR training workshops – second round registration now closed

 - HURSTVILLE: Tuesday 7th March